kiwix/kiwix-js-pwa/AppPackages/README.md

 # Installation Instructions (Windows/Linux)

-The easiest way to install the UWP app on Win 10/11 is from the Microsoft Store:
+The easiest way to install the UWP app on Windows 10/11 is from the Microsoft Store:

 https://www.microsoft.com/en-gb/store/p/kiwix-js/9p8slz4j979j

 There are portable and installable versions for Linux (Ubuntu, Debian, OpenSUSE), and Windows XP/Vista/7/8/10/11 available from https://kiwix.github.io/kiwix-js-windows/kiwix-js-electron.html.
 The Store and Electron Setup and AppImage versions are self-updating.
+The `zip`, `deb` and `rpm` versions do not self-update.

 There is a PWA version at https://pwa.kiwix.org/ which can be installed as an offline app in any Chromium browser (Chrome, Edge) -- see INstall button in Configuration.
 In Firefox, the app can be bookmarked, and will work offline, but it cannot be installed.